Investors bet U.S. stock swings will calm down after Election Day

 NEW YORK (Reuters) - Investors were pulling back on expectations for big swings in U.S. stocks on Tuesday, looking for market uncertainty to recede after Election Day.

-The Cboe Volatility Index .VIX, Wall Street's "fear gauge," declined as the S&P 500 .SPX climbed nearly 2% in part on anticipation of a clear presidential election outcome. [.N]
+The Cboe Volatility Index, Wall Street’s “fear gauge,” declined as the S&P 500 climbed nearly 2% in part on anticipation of a clear presidential election outcome.

 Some signs show investors expect volatility to fade once the election is in the rear-view mirror.
 The term structure for VIX futures is inverted, with short-dated contracts trading at higher prices than longer-dated contracts.
 That signals investor anxiety is most elevated in the near term.